-You can tell the battery is weak if the transmitter will not work at the normal range in any location.
+The battery is weak if the transmitter will not work at the normal range in any location.
 If you have to get close to your vehicle before the transmitter works, it is probably time to change the battery.

 The REPLACE BATTERY IN REMOTE KEY message in the vehicle's DIC will display if the RKE transmitter battery is low.
-See "REPLACE BATTERY IN REMOTE KEY" under DIC Warnings and Messages on page 221 for additional information.
+See "REPLACE BATTERY IN REMOTE KEY" under DIC Warnings and Messages on page 3-56 for additional information.